andrewlock/StronglyTypedId/README.md

 The StronglyTypedId NuGet package is a .NET Standard 2.0 package.

-The code generation DotNetCliTool (`dotnet-codegen`) is also required.
+The code generation tool (`CodeGeneration.Roslyn.Tool`) is also required.
 These kind of tools are only supported in SDK-format _csproj_ projects

 The `struct`s you decorate with the `StronglyTypedId` attribute must be marked `partial`.